-51 Gardner, A. (2006).
-Multiple Intelligences: New Horizons.
+51 Gardner, A. (2006) Multiple Intelligences: New Horizons.
 New York, NY: Basic Books.

-Total Points Available Expectations 6 Include an assessment calendar that identifies all state or district mandated assessment periods and dates related to teacher analysis/use of assessment data to inform instruction Include assessments/progress monitoring for special populations; Identify, for all state or district mandated assessment periods, the grade levels at which the assessments will be administered; Describe, for all state or district mandated assessment periods, the specific data that will be collected, reported, analyzed, evaluated, and utilized to inform instruction; Describe how the data identified will be used to inform instruction; Align with all state assessment and data reporting requirements; Describe how the assessment plan meets the specific needs of the proposed school's projected student population; Describe how the assessment plan aligns to the proposed school's mission; and Include any assessments that may be negotiated as part of the performance framework and contract.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations

+6 A complete response must Include an assessment calendar that identifies all state or district mandated assessment periods and dates related to teacher analysis/use of assessment data to inform instruction Include assessments/progress monitoring for special populations; Identify, for all state or district mandated assessment periods, the grade levels at which the assessments will be administered; Describe, for all state or district mandated assessment periods, the specific data that will be collected, reported, analyzed, evaluated, and utilized to inform instruction; Describe how the data identified will be used to inform instruction; Describe how the assessment plan meets the specific needs of the proposed school's projected student population; Describe how the assessment plan aligns to the proposed school's mission; and Include any assessments that may be negotiated as part of the performance framework and contract.

+INDEPENDE NT REVIEWER EVALUATION: